Mandickel/etl_ndorms_Docs.github.io/NCRAS/NCRAS.md

 permalink: /docs/NCRAS
 ---

-# Hospital Episode Statistics (HES)Outpatient Care ETL Documentation
+# National Cancer Registration and Analysis Service (NCRAS) ETL Documentation

-These materials are meant to serve as documentation and reference for how the [HES OP](https://cprd.com/sites/default/files/2022-02/Documentation_HES_OP_set21.pdf) dataset was converted to the [OMOP Common Data Model (CDM)](https://ohdsi.github.io/CommonDataModel/).
+These materials are meant to serve as documentation and reference for how the NCRAS dataset was converted to the [OMOP Common Data Model (CDM)](https://ohdsi.github.io/CommonDataModel/).

-The image below (Figure.1) shows a high-level diagram of how the native tables in the HES OP database were mapped to the OMOP CDM.
-The main HES OP tables converted include: (hesop_patient, hesop_appointment, hesop_clinical).

-*HES OP source Data Mapping for CDM v5.3 & CDM v5.4*
+*NCRAS Data Mapping for CDM v5.3*

 ![](images/image1.png)